natejank/rotary-phone/README.md

 ## todo

-[] config file for database location
+- [] config file for database location
-[] control bitrate and size of sound files
+- [] control bitrate and size of sound files
+- [] target and ensure compatibility with debian stable
+- [] learn how to use css and center things properly

 ## Table schema